Department of Music, Theatre, and Dance Student Handbook

 • Filing the student's form and statement.

-3. Students who pass the BME Pre-Professional Review must also complete a performance in the student's major applied area and an interview.
-These normally take place during regularly scheduled end of semester juries and are conducted by the appropriate area faculty.
+BME students should check with their applied instructor to determine whether they are required to submit a written statement about their career goals and sign up for an extended jury time.
+Mid-program review juries normally take place during regularly scheduled end of semester juries and are conducted by the appropriate area faculty.
 The student should sign-up for two consecutive 10-minute jury time slots.
 The performance consists of repertoire demonstrating the student's current performance level.
-Following the student's performance, questions may be asked about the performance, career goals, philosophy of music education, or their statement (see 3 above).
+Following the student's performance, questions may be asked about the performance, career goals, philosophy of music education, or their written statement.

 NOTE: Students must complete MUS 200, MUS 231, MUS 234, MUS 283 or MUS 284 as required prior to enrollment in upper level music education courses (MUS 354, 456, 461, 465, 320, 370).
 It is also highly recommended that students complete at least two class instrument course (MUS 253, 255, 257, 258) prior to enrollment in upper level music education courses.